This article discusses the best things to do in Ventura, California. Find everything you need to spend an unforgettable weekend in the city.

 Beginner surfers love this little spot, and this public beach provides a great break from the busier beaches closer to the city.
 There’s free parking nearby, and you can bring your dog here for a run (on leash).
 There aren’t any toilets or restaurants by the beach, so bring your beach stuff and a little picnic and you’ll be good to go!

 Go Whale Watching

 Looking for more ideas on adventurous things to do in Ventura?
-Head to nearby Oxnard where you can go on a well-organized whale watching tours.
+Head to nearby Oxnard where you can go on well-organized whale watching tours.
 The tours leave from the Channel Islands Harbor, which is a picturesque harbor with some restaurants, shops, and cafes around.
 If you’re in southern California, this is a great opportunity to see these beautiful creatures during the Gray Whale migration season, which is from December until the end of April.

-A recommended tour agency to book your whale watching experience is with Channel Islands Whale Watching.
+A recommended tour agency to book your whale watching experience is Channel Islands Whale Watching.
 While they, of course, can never guarantee a whale sighting, you’ll definitely see dolphins, sea lions, and more of the marine life of these waters.
 The boat rides also offer great views of the Channel Islands, Anacapa, and Santa Cruz.
 You can find out more information here.

 More Things to Do in Ventura, California

 If you have been multiple times to Ventura, do not worry.
 There is always something novel to check out in the city.
-There even more ideas on things to do below.
+There are even more ideas on things to do below.

 Explore the City’s Wine Scene

 In an industrial part of town, you will find the tasting rooms of Four Brix Winery, Panaro Brothers and Squashed Grapes.
 The Ventura County wine industry is growing strong.
 By visiting a tasting room, you will be contributing to the development of local businesses.
 Plus, you may have the opportunity to meet the winemaker or somebody who knows a lot about the industry.